Patricia Edgar: Publications

-She is the author of fifteen books.
+Edgar is the author of many books.
 Much of her research and writing has focused on children and television.
-Her books about television and the media include Children and Screen Violence, Under Five in Australia, Media She (with Hilary McPhee), The Politics of the Press and recently a memoir Bloodbath: A Memoir of Australian Television which prompted Phillip Adams to write "I would regard Patricia Edgar as a sort of human tank.
+Her books about television and the media include Children and Screen Violence, Under Five in Australia, Media She (with Hilary McPhee), The Politics of the Press and recently a memoir Bloodbath: A Memoir of Australian Television, which prompted Phillip Adams to write "I would regard Patricia Edgar as a sort of human tank.
 Patricia is a sort of Centurion in her abilities to kick down doors and push walls over.
 She is annoying, irritating, relentless, drives people mad, but she gets things done".